aremzy03/incel-e-sign-web-app/README.md

 - Body: None required

 **Access Control:**
-- Creator can view their envelope
+- Creator can view their envelope.
-- Signers can view envelopes they are assigned to
+- Signers can view envelopes they are assigned to.
-- Other users receive 404 (not found or access denied)
+- Other users receive 404 (not found or access denied).

 **Response (Success - 200):**
 ```json